patrickdeyoreo/simple_shell/README.md

 7. ;
 - Handle the commands separator ;

-8. && and ||
-- Handle the && and || shell logical operators

 9. alias
 - Implement the alias builtin command

-10. Variables
-- Handle variables replacement
-- Handle the $? variable
-- Handle the $$ variable

-11. Comments
+10. Comments
 - Handle comments (#)

-12. help
+11. help
 - Implement the help built-in

-13. history
-- Implement the history built-in, without any argument

-14. File as an input
+12. File as an input
 - Your shell should take a file as a command line argument

 ## Authors